FabricMC/fabric-docs/versions/1.21.10/develop/items/food.md

 @[code transcludeWith=:::5](@/reference/1.21.10/src/main/java/com/example/docs/item/ModItems.java)

-Similar to the example in the [Creating Your First Item](./first-item) page, I'll be using the above component:
+Similar to the example in the [Creating Your First Item](./first-item) page, this will use the above component:

 @[code transcludeWith=:::poisonous_apple](@/reference/1.21.10/src/main/java/com/example/docs/item/ModItems.java)